cmaffi4/User-Journey-Analysis-SQL/README.md

 This table records all events on the front pages—from scrolling to clicking on buttons.
 The significant aspect regarding this project is that it also records the source and destination URLs for every event.
 These are the same for such interactions as scrolling or clicking on a form field.
 But when a visitor clicks on a page link, these two URLs would differ since they moved to a different page.

-The next table is student_purchases which contains records of user payments and the type of product they purchased.
+The next table was student_purchases, which contains records of user payments and the type of product they purchased.
 This includes all payments even if they are subsequent recurring payments for the same subscription.
 Its columns contain the following:

 - user_id   – (int) the ID of the user, different from the visitor_id
 - purchase_id   – (int) the ID of the purchase